 Services: Telehealth and in-home

-Our team provides in-home services in Ottawa and Windsor and telehealth services across Ontario
+Our team provides in-home services in Ottawa and telehealth services across Ontario

 We offer a range of speech and language assessment and therapy services.
 If your concern is not listed below please call for further information.